Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

     ![](../media/demo11.png)

-1. Search and select Google Chrome from the start menu  copy the link of a Word document containing sensitive information, and then try to paste it into Google Chrome.
+1. Search for **Google Chrome (1)** and select **Google Chrome (2)** from the start menu copy the link of a Word document containing sensitive information, and then try to paste it into Google Chrome.
 Observe the notification indicating a lack of permission to access the file.

     >**Note**: The policy will take *one to two* hours to take effect.
 Please proceed with the next **Exercise** and return to complete this task afterwards.